Top 10 Payroll Processing Best Practices for 2025

 According to Oracle, in 2019, the IRS imposed nearly 5 million penalties related to payroll taxes, amounting to a substantial $13.7 billion in total fines.

-• Financial Compliance: Accurate payroll ensures adherence to tax laws and labor regulations, avoiding penalties and legal issues.
+• Regulatory Compliance: Accurate payroll helps businesses adhere to tax laws and labor regulations, preventing costly penalties.

-• Business Reputation: Reliable payroll processing builds trust with employees and reflects positively on a company's reputation.
+• Business Reputation: Consistent payroll builds credibility with employees and stakeholders.

 What is a payroll budget?